Skip to main content

 Think of a hormone, like testosterone or estrogen, as a key.
 A cell is like a locked room full of vital machinery.
 The hormone receptor is the lock on the door.
 For the machinery inside the cell to activate, the key must fit perfectly into the lock and turn.

 When this system works, you feel vital and functional.
 When it fails, the key may be present in the bloodstream, but the lock is unresponsive.
 It might be jammed, blocked, or damaged.
-Medically, this is termed reduced or resistance.
+Medically, this is termed reduced receptor sensitivity or resistance.
+From a personal perspective, it feels like a betrayal.
+You are doing the work, yet the results do not manifest.
+Your internal messages are being sent, but they are not being received.

 The Cellular Dialogue

 Every cell in your body is encased in a dynamic, fluid boundary called the cell membrane.
-This structure is composed of lipids, or fats, and it is within this fatty layer that most are embedded.
+This structure is composed of lipids, or fats, and it is within this fatty layer that most hormone receptors are embedded.
 The health and composition of this membrane directly influence how well its receptors can function.

 A stiff, inflamed membrane, often resulting from a diet high in processed fats and sugars, can physically impede a receptor’s ability to change shape and transmit its signal.
 The cellular doors become rigid and difficult to open.